-By default, any debug exception inside an RTM region will cause a transactional abort and will redirect control flow to the fallback instruction address with architectural state recovered and bit 4 in EAX set.
-However, to allow software debuggers to intercept execution on debug exceptions, the RTM architecture provides additional capability.
+By default, any debug exception (#DB) or breakpoint exception (#BP) inside an RTM region causes a transactional abort and redirects control flow to the fallback instruction address with architectural state recovered and bit 4 in EAX set.
+However, to allow software debuggers to intercept execution on debug or breakpoint exceptions, the RTM architecture provides additional capability called advanced debugging of RTM transactional regions.

-If bit 11 of DR7 and bit 15 of the IA32_DEBUGCTL_MSR are both 1, any RTM abort due to a debug exception (#DB) or breakpoint exception (#BP) causes execution to roll back to just before the XBEGIN instruction (EAX is restored to the value it had before XBEGIN) and then delivers a #DB.
+Advanced debugging of RTM transactional regions is enabled if bit 11 of DR7 and bit 15 of the IA32_DEBUGCTL MSR are both 1.
+In this case, any RTM transactional abort due to a #DB or #BP causes execution to roll back to just before the XBEGIN instruction (EAX is restored to the value it had before XBEGIN) and then delivers a #DB.
+(A #DB is delivered even if the transactional abort was caused by a #BP.)
 DR6[16] is cleared to indicate that the exception resulted from a debug or breakpoint exception inside an RTM region.
+See also Section 17.3.3, "Debug Exceptions, Breakpoint Exceptions, and Restricted Transactional Memory (RTM)," of Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3B.